 For a prelim Go project, a highlevel conceptual design program, related pricing, and execution timeline are developed.
 This information informs a final operational decision about the project.
-Approved capital projects will typically have a lifecycle that includes -

-Internal and BOT Reporting

-Planning

-Design

-Procurement

-Construction

-Close Out

-Completion

-Managing Initial Construction Cost Estimates

-Construction cost estimates will be based on Architectural/ Engineering/ Contractor cost estimate models to ensure that original project budgets are accurate and less subject to too many change orders.

-Construction Project Contract Change Order Protocol

-This protocol is shared in writing with all applicable contractors.

-All change order requests must be in writing using an established University format.

-All change order requests must be approved in advance by one or more University officials, depending on the cost of the order relative to the base contract cost:

-Up to \$25K of aggregate value

-Assistant Vice President of Facilities (AVPF)

-\$26K to \$50K of aggregate value AVPF + CFO

-\$51K to \$100K of aggregate value AVPF + CFO + University President

-\$100K or more of aggregate value AVPF + CFO + President + BOT Buildings and

-Grounds Committee

-The Buildings and Grounds Committee's approval will be by recorded Resolution of the Committee.
+Approved capital projects will typically have a lifecycle that Managing Initial Construction Cost Estimates includes -Construction cost estimates will be based on Architectural/Engineering/Contractor Internal and BOT Reporting Planning cost estimate models to ensure that original project budgets are accurate and less Design subject to too many change orders.
+Procurement Construction Construction Project Contract Change Order Protocol Close Out This protocol is shared in writing with all applicable contractors.
+Completion All change order requests must be in writing using an established University format.
+All change order requests must be approved in advance by one or more University officials, depending on the cost of the order relative to the base contract cost: Up to \$25K of aggregate value Assistant Vice President of Facilities (AVPF) \$26K to \$50K of aggregate value AVPF + CFO \$51K to \$100K of aggregate value AVPF + CFO + University President \$100K or more of aggregate value AVPF + CFO + President + BOT Buildings and Grounds Committee The Buildings and Grounds Committee's approval will be by recorded Resolution of the Committee.
+Page 14